StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 5. The part of speech and grammatical features (e.g., 名詞-普通名詞-一般 for a general noun)
 6. Additional information about the morpheme (e.g., 0,1 for the position of the morpheme in the sentence)

-The script applies this method to all the text in the card and generates a list of unique words from the text in their base form.
-It then matches those words to cards that have appeared before it where the word is defined, then takes that definition and example sentence and appends it to a new vocabulary field with some HTML formatting that is handled by Anki.
+The script applies this method to all the text in the card and generates a list of unique words in their base form.
+It then matches those words to cards where it has been defined previously, then takes that definition and example sentence, and appends it to a new vocabulary field with some HTML formatting that is handled by Anki.

 # Limitations